onnela-lab/mechanistic-net-abc/README.md

 The folder `4-household_analysis` is dedicated to the study of a real household network.

+**Important:** Before running the different examples please edit `settings.py` to indicate a valid working directory for each studied example.
+Figures, simulated data and results will be stored in these directories.

 ## Simulated examples

 We provide three simulated studies that can show you how to formulate a model of mixture of mechanisms, generate data from this model, select summaries with our random forest-based proposal and infer model parameters with ABC.
 Codes are ready to launch in the folders `1-PA_one_noise`, `2-PA_two_noises` and `3-PA_RA_TF_mixture`.